Lavar Munroe: Work

-In 2013, Munroe produced a series of 12 life-sized cardboard beds titled "Where Heroes Lay" engaged a material exchange between the artist and a homeless person in downtown Washington DC.
+In 2013, Munroe produced a series of 12 life-sized cardboard beds titled "Where Heroes Lay" engaged a material exchange between the artist and a homeless person in downtown Washington, D.C.
 Munroe presented The Hero's soiled bedding material as a consumer good in the art-market, knowing that the objects would serve as weapons of critique and ridicule towards mainstream society."